-Information reported to the Chief Operating Decision Makers ('CODMs') who sit on the Board of Directors for the purposes of resource allocation and assessment of segment performance relates to the operations of Heathrow and Heathrow Express.
+Information reported to the Chief Operating Decision Makers (CODMs) being the Board of Directors for the purposes of resource allocation and assessment of segment performance relates to the operations of Heathrow and Heathrow Express.

-Revenue from contracts with customers
+Revenue from Contracts with Customers

 Revenue is income arising from the sales of goods and services in the ordinary course of the Group's activities and excludes amounts collected on behalf of third parties.
 Revenue is recognised when performance obligations are satisfied, and control has transferred to the customer.
-For the majority of the revenue streams, there is a low level of judgement in determining the timing of transfer of control or transaction price, an amount that reflects the consideration to which the Group expects to be entitled in exchange for those goods or services.
+For all of the revenue streams, there is a low level of judgement in determining the timing of transfer of control or transaction price, an amount that reflects the consideration to which the Group expects to be entitled in exchange for those goods or services.
 Revenue can be recognised over time or at a point in time.